 Citizens Police Academy

 The Citizens Police Academy provides residents and business people with a behind-the-scenes look at local law enforcement.
 Hundreds of residents have completed the Citizens Police Academy since the Police Department first offered the program in 2000.
-The 10-week program is typically held twice a year, in the spring and fall.
-The class meets Monday evenings from 7:00 to 9:00 p.m. to learn about topics such as crime scene investigation, defensive driving, gun safety, domestic violence and crime prevention.
+The nine-week program is typically held twice a year, in the spring and fall.
+The class meets Monday evenings from 6:00 to 8:00 p.m. to learn about topics such as crime scene investigation, defensive driving, gun safety, domestic violence and crime prevention.

 The Police Department accepts applications for the Citizens Police Academy twice a year, as announced.
 Here are the application criteria.